 AS Year 1: A Story of American Freedom 1?
 The History of the United States from Pre-Contact to the Civil War

 AS Year 2: Race and Racism: Conquest, Colonisation and Categorisation in America

 AS Year 3: Dissertation

 AS Year 3: The Modern Black Freedom Movement

 Teaching and subject expertise

 Dr Legal-Miller teaches courses on American History and Culture for the American Studies programme, and has the following research interests:

 Histories of gender and sexuality: African American cultures

 Dr Legal-Miller has presented at conferences in the UK, US and Ghana, and invitations to speak have been extended from the US Embassy in London, University of Oxford, The British Library (BL), The British Film Institute (BFI), The Prince’s Teaching Institute, and the National Council of Negro Women (NCNW) in Washington, DC.

-Dr Legal-Miller is an Associate Fellow at UCL-Institute of the Americas, the Equality and Diversity Representative on the Executive Committee of the British Association for American Studies (BAAS), and a member of the Society for the History of Women in the Americas (SHAW).
+Dr Legal-Miller is an Associate Fellow at UCL-Institute of the Americas, and served as the Equality and Diversity Representative on the Executive Committee of the British Association for American Studies (BAAS), and a member of the Society for the History of Women in the Americas (SHAW).